 The next group of sessions will include positional play instruction and controlled scrimmages.
 Here, you will be learning the team concepts necessary to enjoy playing in a game situation.
 You will be able to use your individual skills learned in the previous sessions and apply them to team play.

 Like many sports, ice hockey requires the proper equipment, fitted to each individual, for the most complete enjoyment.
 A complete list of equipment is available on our web site, in the Beginner section.

 We would like to make your equipment purchasing experience as easy as possible.
-There are several outstanding Hockey Pro Shops in the Bay Area, with Hockey Giant in San Jose and Hockey X-port in Oakland as examples.
+There are several outstanding Hockey Pro Shops in the Bay Area, with Pure Hockey in San Jose and Hockey X-port in Oakland as examples.
 Both stores are completely familiar with our beginner program, offer competitive packages for equipment and are experienced in fitting an incoming beginner player.
-The are also several online stores such as Hockey Giant and Hockey Monkey out of Southern California with very competitive prices.
+The are also several online stores such as Pure Hockey and Hockey Monkey out of Southern California with very competitive prices.